o3de/o3de.org/content/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component.md

     }
     ```

-1. Finally, add a check to `MyFirstNetworkComponentController::OnActivate` to ensure it is only connecting to the TickBus while it's executing on the server (e.g., is not the autonomous player client, which will also have a controller):
+1. Finally, add a check to `MyFirstNetworkComponentController::OnActivate` to ensure `MyFirstNetworkComponentController` is only connecting to the `TickBus` while it's executing on the server, not the autonomous player client:
     ```c++
     void MyFirstNetworkComponentController::OnActivate([[maybe_unused]] Multiplayer::EntityIsMigrating entityIsMigrating)
     {